 The last step applies when you arrive in San Gerardo de Rivas.
 You will need to make two stops once you get there.

 The first is to the Chirripo National Park office to get your permit / wristband.
 The office is open Monday to Sunday from 8AM – 12PM and 1PM – 4PM.
-This means you MUST arrive prior to 4PM the day before your hike.
+This means you MUST arrive prior to 4PM the day before your hike if you are looking to start the hike at a reasonable hour.

-The second stop is at the Consorcio Aguas Eternas (located next to the town’s soccer field) to pick up your accommodation and food vouchers (prior to 5PM the day before the hike).
+The second stop is at the Consorcio Aguas Eternas (located next to the town’s soccer field) to pick up your accommodation and food vouchers (open from 8:00AM – 4:00PM).
 You will receive small food vouchers and your accommodation ticket for check in when you arrive.

 7) Crestones Base Camp – Cerro Chirripo Lodge